 How category insight and the world’s first cough predictor drove a healthy campaign

-Through category insights, data breakthroughs and a cough-prediction algorithm, Prospan was able to boost sales and reach.
+Through category insights, data breakthroughs, a cough-prediction algorithm, Prospan was able to boost sales and reach.

 This article originally appeared in The Experience Issue, our February/March 2018 print edition of Marketing magazine.